theobald-software/kb.theobald-software.github.io/content/_xtract-universal/sso-with-external-id.md

 This article shows how to set up Single Sign-On (SSO) with Secure Network Communication (SNC) and External ID.<br>
 *SSO with External ID* uses a Personal Security Environment (PSE) to create a trust relationship between the SAP application server and the service account that runs Xtract Universal.
 This allows Xtract Universal to impersonate any SAP user.<br>
-For more information on using SSO with Xtract Universal, see [Online Help: SAP Single-Sign-On](https://help.theobald-software.com/en/xtract-universal/advanced-techniques/sap-single-sign-on).<br>

 ### Requirements